vineetrepository/Getting-and-Cleaning-Data-Course-Project/README.txt

 	4) Labelled variables names with describptive names from 'features.txt' and changed the names to low case variable names and removing special characters such as -().
 Changed "prefix t' to 'time' and 'prefix f' to 'freq'
 	5) From the data set in step 4, created a second, independent tidy data set 'alldatac' with the average of each variable for each activity and each subject.

+- 'alldatax.txt': Independent tidy data set with the average of each variable for each activity and each subject.
 The following files are used from the train and test data

 - 'features.txt': List of all features.